Get instant loan offer suitable to your profile !

 The question format remains the same for both versions, but Academic Reading is more complex.

 The Speaking module tests communication skills, fluency, and pronunciation.
+It is divided into three parts:

 The IELTS subjects for the speaking syllabus are the same for Academic and General Training.

-It is very important to be thorough with the IELTS exam syllabus if you are planning to score high in the exam.
-You have to make sure that your reading, writing, listening and speaking skills are well practised and according to the IELTS exam syllabus.
-You need to practice regularly, learn to manage your time and understand the familiarity with the question types that are asked in the exam.
-To assist your preparation in the IELTS exam, GyanDhan has a free IETLS course that offers structured lessons, mock test and expert tips.
-All you need to do is stay dedicated to your goals and you achieve your target IELTS score.
+It is very important to be thorough with the IELTS exam syllabus if you are planning to score high.
+Make sure your reading, writing, listening, and speaking skills are well practised and aligned with the IELTS exam syllabus.
+Practise regularly, learn to manage your time, and get familiar with the question types asked in the exam.
+To support your preparation, GyanDhan offers a free IELTS course with structured lessons, mock tests, and expert tips.
+Stay dedicated to your goals and you can reach your target IELTS score.

-Following is an estimate for each section of the IELTS exam:
+Here is an estimate for each section:

-No, the overall format remains the same, but question topics may vary in each test.
+No, the overall format remains the same, but question topics vary in each test.

 Our free tools will help you out.